-Smart meters reduce the risk some consumers may present to the business.
-Accurate billing means suppliers can now provide evidence of a customer's usage, holding them accountable in the case of any disputed payments.
-The ability to switch meters to pre-payment mode, or to remotely disconnect a meter in extreme cases, means less risk of debt.
+consumers may present to the business. meters, the smart meter rollout provides provide.
+These insights help suppliers Accurate billing means suppliers can now a huge opportunity to increase the provide evidence of a customer's usage, number of meters they own.
+This results holding them accountable in the case in recurring revenue from meter financing, of any disputed payments.
+The ability to maintenance and repair, even after the switch meters to pre-payment mode, or to consumer switches energy supplier. remotely disconnect a meter in extreme cases, means less risk of debt.